webcatalog/translatium-legacy/public/_privacy.md

-This privacy policy governs your use of the software application Modern Translator (“Application”) that was created by Quang Lam.
+This privacy policy governs your use of the software application Translatium (“Application”) that was created by Quang Lam.
 The Application is a cross-platform translation app.

 ## What information does the Application obtain and how is it used?
 ### User Provided Information